Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Flux-to-Voltage Amplifiers

 where $\hat{I}_{\rm out}= -\frac{d\hat{Q}_{\rm out}}{dt}$ is the current flowing in the output circuit, and $\hat{V}_{\rm out}$ is the operator for voltage at the amplifier output.
 We assume that the coupling between the input circuit and the amplifier is sufficiently weak such that the voltage response is linear in the input current.

 We characterize the amplifier input and output impedances and power gain in terms of the amplifier operators $\hat{J}$ and $\hat{V}_{\rm out}$.
-This characterization proves useful in later discussions of amplifier noise.
-For what follows, we assume that when the amplifier is uncoupled from the input and output circuits, the expectation value of the circulating current in the flux-to-voltage amplifier loop and the output voltage vanish.
+For what follows, we assume that when the amplifier is uncoupled from the input and output circuits, the expectation values of the circulating current in the flux-to-voltage amplifier loop and the output voltage vanish.
 If the expectation values are nonzero, we subtract them from the operators (i.e. subtract the product of the expectation and the identity operator) and proceed as below.
 Assuming that the interaction Hamiltonians are turned on adiabatically at time $t=-\infty$, the expectation value of the circulating current in the flux-to-voltage amplifier due to the input signal $\hat{I}_{s}(t)$ is given by the Kubo formula

 where the $J-J$ susceptibility is defined by